Seirdy/seirdy.one/content/meta/site-design.md

 Machine-friendliness
 --------------------

-I think making a site machine-friendly is a great alternative perspective to traditional SEO, the latter of which I think tends to incentivise low-quality content and makes searching difficult.
-It's a big part of what I've decided to call ["agent optimization"]({{<relref "notes/agent-optimization.md">}}).
+I use machine-friendliness as an alternative perspective to traditional search-engine-optimization, the latter of which incentivizes low-quality content.
+It's a major part of what I've dubbed ["agent optimization"]({{<relref "notes/agent-optimization.md">}}).

-This site is **parser-friendly.** It uses well-formed polygot (X)HTML5 markup containing schema.org microdata, microformats2, and legacy microformats.
-Microformats are useful for IndieWeb compatibility; schema.org microdata is useful for various forms of content-extraction (such as "reading mode" implementations) and search engines.
-I've also sprinkled in some Creative Commons vocabulary using RDFa syntax.
+### Markup

+This site is **parser-friendly.** It uses well-formed, semantic, polygot (X)HTML5 markup validated by [the Nu HTML checker and `xmllint`](#compatibility-statement).

+All HTML pages have an XHTML5 counterpart; the `content-type` HTTP header is their sole difference.
+All pages parse correctly with all the XHTML parsers I tried.
+To see this counterpart, do one of the following:

+- Add `index.xhtml` to the end of a URL
+- Request a page with an `Accept` header containing `application/xhtml+xml`, but not `text/html`.

+My markup includes structured data in four syntaxes, for four different vocabularies:

+1. HTML classes convey **Microformats vocabulary** to provide IndieWeb compatibility.
+This improves Webmentions and enables VCard-generation.
+2. Microdata syntax conveys **Schema.org vocabulary.** This enables many forms of content-extraction, performed by "reading mode" implementations and search engines.
+3. RDFa syntax conveys **Creative Commons vocabulary.**
+4. `<meta>` properties convey **Open Graph metadata.** Instant-messengers and social media use that metadata to generate link previews.

 I make Atom feeds available for articles and notes, and have a combined Atom feed for both.
 These feeds are enhanced with OStatus and Activity Streams XML namespaces.

-All HTML pages have an XHTML5 counterpart, which is currently the same except for the `content-type` HTTP header.
-To see this counterpart, add "index.xhtml" to the end of a URL or request a page with an `Accept` header containing `application/xhtml+xml` but not `text/html`.
-All pages parse correctly using all the XHTML browser parsers I could try.

 ### Reading mode compatibility

-The aforementioned metadata (microdata, microformats) has improved reading-mode compatibility.
+The aforementioned structured data improves reading-mode compatibility.

-This site should fully support the Readability algorithm.
-The Readability algorithm is used by Firefox and Vivaldi.
-It's the basis of one of multiple distillers used by Brave; Brave typically uses its Readability-based logic on seirdy.one.
-Readability is the only article distillation algorithm I try to actively support.
+The only article distillation algorithm I actively support is Readability; it powers Firefox and Vivaldi's reading-modes.
+Although Brave's reading-mode has multiple article-distillers, it's the sole distiller Brave uses on seirdy.one.

-This site happens to fully support Apple's Reader Mode and Azure Immersive Reader (AIR), the latter of which powers Microsoft Edge's reading mode.
-Unfortunately, AIR applies a stylesheet atop the extracted article that makes figures difficult to read: it centers text in figures, included pre-formatted blocks.
-I filed an issue on AIR's feedback forum, but that forum was subsequently deleted.
+This site happens to distill well under Safari's Reader Mode and Microsoft's Azure Immersive Reader (<abbr>AIR</abbr>); the latter powers Microsoft Edge's reading-mode. <abbr>AIR's</abbr> stylesheet makes code figures difficult to read: it centers text in figures, included pre-formatted blocks.
+I filed an issue on the <abbr>AIR</abbr> feedback forum, but Microsoft later deleted that forum.

 This site works well in the Diffbot article extractor.
 Diffbot powers a variety of services, including Instapaper.

-This site does not work well in Chromium's DOM Distiller's flawed distillation techniques.
+This site has poor compatibility with the Chromium DOM Distiller's flawed techniques.
 Regions with high link-densities, such as citations, get filtered out.
-DOM Distiller also does not show footnotes, and sometimes cuts off final [DPUB-ARIA](https://w3c.github.io/dpub-aria/) sections (acknowledgements, conclusions).
+DOM Distiller also removes footnotes, and sometimes [DPUB-ARIA](https://w3c.github.io/dpub-aria/) sections near the end of an article (acknowledgements, conclusions).

 Static IndieWeb
 ---------------

-One of my goals for this site was to see just how far I could take IndieWeb concepts on a fully static site with ancillary services to handle dynamism.
-Apart from the search-results page, this site is static on the back-end (all pages are statically-generated).
-All pages, including the search-results page, are fully static on the front-end (no JS).
+I want to show how far I can take IndieWeb concepts on a fully static site, leaving dynamism to ancillary services.

 [The IndieMark page](https://indieweb.org/IndieMark) lists all the ways you can "IndieWeb-ify" your site.

+### Static site

+In multiple senses of the word, my public pages are static.

+- I generate and serve all pages statically, except for the search-results pages.
+- My <abbr title="Content Security Policy">CSP</abbr> blocks scripts, eliminating all client-side dynamism besides `<details>` and forms.

-### Features I have already implemented
+### IndieWeb features implemented

+I've implemented several features from IndieMark:

 - IndieAuth compatibility, using the external [IndieLogin.com service](https://indielogin.com/).